 21. Repair clause nullities

-21.2 If a provision of these general terms and conditions or the underlying contract should be invalid for a reason as referred to in the previous paragraph, but would be valid if it had a more limited scope or purport, then this provision will - in the first instance - automatically apply, with the most far-reaching or most extensive, more limited scope or purport with which or in which it is indeed valid.
+21.2 If a provision of these general terms and conditions or the underlying agreement should be invalid for a reason as referred to in the previous paragraph, but would be valid if it had a more limited scope or purport, then this provision will - in the first instance - automatically apply, with the most far-reaching or most extensive, more limited scope or purport with which or in which it is indeed valid.

-21.3 Without prejudice to the provisions of paragraph 2, we and the Client may, if desired, enter into consultation to agree on new provisions to replace the void or annulled provisions.
+21.3 Without prejudice to the provisions of paragraph 2, we and the client may, if desired, enter into consultation to agree on new provisions to replace the void or annulled provisions.
 In doing this, the aim and purport of the void or annulled provisions will be aligned as much as possible.